microsoft/synthetic-data-showcase/packages/webapp/src/ui-tooltips/mds/FABRICATED_COMBINATIONS.md

-Percentage of attribute combinations that **do not exist on the sensitive microdata**, but **were created on the reportable or synthetic data** (analysis done up to the defined **`analysis length`**).
+Percentage of attribute combinations that **do not exist in the sensitive microdata**, but **were created in the aggregate or synthetic data** (when analyzed up to the defined **`analysis length`**).

-By design, this should always be zero.
-Both the K-Anonymity and DP methods should not fabricate combinations that do not exist on the sensitive dataset.
-Although, for the **`Aggregate Seeded`** and **`Differential Privacy`** methods, this guarantee only holds to combinations length up to the aggregation limit.
+By design, this should always be zero (under k-anonymity) or as small as possible (under differential privacy).
+However, for the **`Aggregate Seeded`** and **`DP Aggregate Seeded`** methods, this guarantee only holds for combination lengths up to and including the aggregation limit &ndash; longer attribute combinations are not available and so cannot be compared.